What is a carabiners gate opening?

 Range

-Although the size and shape of a carabiner determine the gate range, we were surprised to find the average gate opening of each shape differed by only 2.4mm and the difference in the mode (most common gate opening) between shapes to be only 2 mm.
+Although the size and shape of a carabiner determines the gate opening, we were surprised to find the average gate opening of each shape differed by only 2.4mm and the difference in the mode (most common gate opening) between shapes to be only 2 mm.

 Shape Range Mode